-Perianal fistula is a presence of a fistulous tract across the anal sphincters.
-It is usually an inflammatory condition that affects the region around the anal canal 4.
+Perianal fistula (or fistula-in-ano) is the presence of a fistulous tract across/between/adjacent to the anal sphincters and is usually an inflammatory condition 4.

-Most commonly accepted pathophysiology is cryptoglandular hypothesis which is due to obstruction of the deep submucosal glands resulting in infection and abscess formation in intersphincteric space which consequently drain between sphincters inferiority and tracts into the skin surface or less commonly erodes through the both intrinsic and extrinsic sphincters into the ischiorectal space then into the skin surface 4.
+The most commonly accepted pathophysiology is the cryptoglandular hypothesis, which posits that obstruction of the deep submucosal glands results in infection and abscess formation in the intersphincteric space, which consequently drains inferiorly between the sphincters, opening onto the skin surface or, less commonly, erodes through both the internal and external sphincters into the ischiorectal space, then onto the skin surface 4.

 Trans-sphincteric fistulae are secondary to ischiorectal abscesses, with a resultant extension of the tract through the external sphincter.
 Intersphincteric fistulae are due to perianal abscesses.
 Suprasphincteric fistulae are due to supralevator abscesses.

 Goodsall's rule states that the internal opening of the fistula is dependent on where the fistula is located relative to the 'anal clock' (i.e. with the patient in the lithotomy position, anterior is 12 o'clock and posterior is 6 o'clock) and the transverse anal line (a line drawn from 9 o'clock to 3 o'clock):